dnmvisser/ansible_role_template_tree/README.md

 - Template all files
 - Validate the XML files using `xmllint`

-An extra task is needed to implement the 'changed' behavior.
+An extra task is needed to mimic the template module's 'changed' behavior.

 ```yaml